MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/resolve-az-aks-command-invoke-failures.md

 #### Solution 1: Change the configuration so that you can schedule and run the pod

-Make sure that the `command-<ID>` pod can be scheduled and run by Adjusting the configuration.
+Make sure that the `command-<ID>` pod can be scheduled and run by adjusting the configuration.
+For example:

-For example :

-* You can increase the node pool size and make sure its not having a pod secluding constraints like taints so the command pod can be deployed.
+- Increase the node pool size and make sure it doesn't have a pod secluding constraints like taints so that the `command-<ID>` pod can be deployed.
-* Adjust resource requests and limits in your pods specifications.
+- Adjust resource requests and limits in your pods specifications.

 ## Cause 2: Azure Policy doesn't allow the pod creation